JohanMabille/johanmabille.github.io/source/_posts/2014-12-06-aligned-memory-allocator.markdown

 }
 {% endcoderay %}

-But as we'll see in a next article, std::vector may not be the more appropriate container for fast computation programs.
+But as we will see in a forthcoming article, std::vector may not be the most appropriate container for efficient numerical analysis.